sandialabs/toyplot/docs/text.rst

 Alignment
 ---------

-By default, a text datum in Toyplot is centered vertically and horizontally on its coordinates.
+By default, text in Toyplot is centered vertically and horizontally on its coordinates.
 For example, in the following figure we rendered some text, then plotted its coordinates using a black dot:

 .. code:: python